Toyota C-HR engines, drive & performance

 |0-62mph||Top speed||Driven wheels||Power|

-With a relatively modest 120bhp on tap, 0-62mph takes 11 seconds – by no means a quick time.
-Sure, a MINI Countryman S E ALL4 plug-in hybrid is more expensive, but it can cover a useful 20 miles on electricity alone and will also do 0-62mph in 6.8 seconds.
+With a relatively modest 120bhp on tap, 0-62mph takes 11 seconds in the 1.8-litre C-HR.
+This is by no means quick, although the 2.0-litre fares a little better with its 182bhp sending it from 0-62mph in 8.2 seconds.
+The top speeds achieved by each powertrain are 105 and 112mph respectively.
+It’s worth bearing in mind that although the MINI Countryman plug-in hybrid is more expensive, it can cover a useful 20-odd miles on electricity alone and will also do 0-62mph in 6.8 seconds.

 The Toyota C-HR deals well with the UK’s less-than-perfect road surfaces.
 It’s reasonably engaging through a corner thanks to its light steering, and its tall suspension springs ensure that there’s not much in the way of body lean when changing direction.

 The ride isn’t perfect, though: we found that the 2.0-litre model (which is a little heavier than its 1.8-litre counterpart) never really settled down, with small but noticeable movements making their presence felt in the cabin even on supposedly smooth dual carriageways.
 It’s not a dealbreaker, however: the vast majority of time spent in the C-HR will feel relaxing for passengers and the driver.